ARCTraining/instructor-training/_episodes/06-feedback.md

 already been said.
 This requirement forces people to say things they otherwise might not: once all the "safe" feedback has been given, participants will start saying what they really think.
-The instructor writes down the feedback in the Etherpad or a text editor, but does not comment on the feedback while collecting it.
+The instructor writes down the feedback in the shared document or a text editor, but does not comment on the feedback while collecting it.
 The instructors then discuss this feedback and how they plan to act on it.
 Like with minute cards, be explicit about how you're responding to learner feedback.